 - Start with the job description.
 Just as Cortez recommends, scan this for top skills and job responsibilities the company is looking for and add the ones you have to your resume.

 - Include more than just professional experience.
 You may not even have any work experience!
 That’s more than OK.
-Volunteering, extracurricular activities, classes, and independent projects count.
-Anything that’s helped you develop your skills and given you experience counts.
+Volunteering, extracurricular activities, externships, classes, Forage job simulations, and independent projects count.
+Anything that’s helped you develop your skills and given you experience is something you can include.

 Cover letters can be a time-consuming part of the application process.
 Still, they’re also an opportunity to expand on your experience outside of resume bullet points and show your personality.